trixi-framework/Trixi.jl/docs/src/performance.md

 requires.
 It can thus be seen as a proxy for "energy used" and, as an extension, "monetary cost".

 !!! note "Initialization overhead in measurements"
-    When using one of `OrdinaryDiffEq`'s integration schemes, their implementation will initialize some `OrdinaryDiffEq`-specific information during the first time step.
+    When using one of the integration schemes from OrdinaryDiffEq.jl, their implementation will initialize some OrdinaryDiffEq.jl-specific information during the first time step.
 Among other things, one additional call to `rhs!` is performed.
     Therefore, make sure that for performance measurements using the PID either the number of timesteps or the workload per `rhs!` call is large enough to make